sepsis-omics/tutorials/docs/modules/snippy/index.md

 - For <ss>Genetic Code</ss> choose *11: The Bacterial, Archaeal and Plant Plastid Code*.

-- We will now set up three different tracks - these are datasets displayed underneath the reference sequence.
-We will choose to display

- the sequence reads (the .bam file), the variants (the .gff file).
+- We will now set up three different tracks - these are datasets displayed underneath the reference sequence (which is displayed as nucleotides in FASTA format).
+We will choose to display the sequence reads (the .bam file), the variants found by snippy (the .gff file) and the annotated reference genome (the wildtype.gff)

+*Track 1 - sequence reads*

 - Click <ss>Insert Track Group</ss>
 - name it "sequence reads"
 - Click <ss>Insert Annotation Track</ss>
 - For <ss>Track Type</ss> choose *BAM Pileups*
 - For <ss>BAM Track Data</ss> select <fn>the snippy bam file</fn>
 - For <ss>Autogenerate SNP Track</ss> select *Yes*

+*Track 2 - variants*

 - Click <ss>Insert Track Group</ss> again
 - name it "variants"
 - Click <ss>Insert Annotation Track</ss>
 - For <ss>Track Type</ss> choose *GFF/GFF3/BED/GBK Features*
 - For <ss>SNP Track Data</ss> select <fn>the snippy snps gff file</fn>

+*Track 3 - annotated reference*

+- Click <ss>Insert Track Group</ss> again
+- name it "annotated reference"
+- Click <ss>Insert Annotation Track</ss>
+- For <ss>Track Type</ss> choose *GFF/GFF3/BED/GBK Features*
+- For <ss>SNP Track Data</ss> select <fn>wildtype.gff</fn>
+- Under <ss>JBrowse Styling Options &rarr; JBrowse style. description</ss> type in *product,note,description*

 - Click <ss>Execute</ss>

 - A new file will be created, called <fn>JBrowse on data XX and data XX - Complete</fn>.
 Click on the eye icon next to the file name.
 The JBrowse window will appear in the centre Galaxy panel.

-- select tracks from the left - tick the boxes to display
+- On the left, tick boxes display the tracks

-- zoom out to see:
+- Use the minus button to zoom out to see:
     - sequence reads and their coverage (the grey graph)

-- zoom in to see:
+- Use the plus button to zoom in to see:
     - probable real variants (a whole column of snps)
     - probable errors (single one here and there)

-- go to position 47299 - type it in the coordinates box- to see the  snp discussed above -
+- In the coordinates box, type in *47299*, the position of the SNP discussed above.
     - the ref seq codes for cysteine at this position (the middle row of the top aa translation)
     - the mutation - makes this triplet into a stop codon

-the new stop codon in the methicillin-resistant protein.

-other things in jbrowse:
-highlight with the highlight button

-drop down arrow next to ref seq - can just show some aas, one strand etc

-lots of options with bam drop down menu